gentakojima/emojione-picker-ubuntu/README.md

 If you want to manually run it right now, just press `Alt+F2` and write the command `emojione-picker`.
 If you used the standalone installer and installed it just for the current user, you might need to specify the path to the program, that is `~/.local/bin/emojione-picker`.

-To open the emoji search window at any time, just run `emojione-picker` again.
-You can assign a global hotkey to the command `emojione-picker` and the search window will open just on your current mouse position.

 ## Troubleshooting issues

 The indicator usually takes 3 to 5 seconds to load, but it can take up to 30 seconds in older computers.
 In *Settings*, enable the option *Low end computer mode* to reduce the number of menu items (and emojis).
 That should speed up loading time.
 Currently, this mode shows about 1100 emojis out of 1700, but I intend to lower that to about 900 in the future.